 POWDER SOUTH HELI-SKI GUIDES is happy to announce the opening of its northern Patagonia Heli Ski base out of Barraco Lodge.
 Powder South will be offering Heli-Ski weeks this 2020 season during the months of September and October.
 This is great news for heli-skiiers and heli-boarders, opening up pristine terrain and ever more ski adventure in this astonishingly beautiful land of wild rivers, granite cliffs, waterfalls, hidden lakes, glaciers, and volcanos.
 BARRACO LODGE is set in a 150-acre property bordering Lake Tagua Tagua and the Puelo River.
 Surrounded by some of the oldest rain forest in the world, this Patagonia-style lodge offers guests an authentic experience in Chile’s far south, and a taste of the region’s famous hospitality.

 Based out of Barraco Lodge, a typical Patagonian style lodge, located on 150 acres bordering Lake Tagua Tagua and the Puelo River.
-For 8 skiers/snowboarders with 2 Mountain Guides.
+For 8 skiers/snowboarders with 2 Mountain Guides (minimum of 4 people).

 3 Day Package

 2 groups, 9 hours of flight time

 2 groups, 12 hours of flight time

 10 hours of flight time

 - 6 full days of Heli-Skiing / Heli-Snowboarding

 - Lodging in Barraco Lodge (details below)